I recently wrote an article on the riots in Charlottesville, VA.

 I put my heart into that article, and I think it would be worthy of publication.
 I am writing this article because the thought I put into it changed me, and that is a story in itself.

-I was one of the victims of brainwashing inception.
+I was one of the victims of the brainwashing inception.
 I had begun thinking that carpetbaggers from the north wanted to come down south to drink our milkshake and we didn’t want politicians on Capitol Hill telling us what to do in our back yard.

 When southerners ran their plantations with slave labor, it was the duty of the United States Government to say, ‘No!
 Slavery is prohibited’.